mddazure/azure-data-services-networking-part-1/README.md

 - Azure and Azure-SSIS Integration Runtime compute instances are managed by ADF.
 - Integration Runtimes access data stores over public endpoints.
 - Outbound traffic from Integration Runtimes is sourced from a Public IP in the DataFactory.{region} ranges.
+:exclamation:Connections to Storage accounts in the same region as the Integration Runtime originate from internal Azure data center addresses.
-- Azure Paas service firewalls on data stores must be set to allow all access.
-It is not possible to restrict access to ADF managed compute only.
+- Azure Paas service firewalls on data stores can be may be used to restrict network access, but the exception "Allow Azure services on the trusted services list to access this storage account." must be enabled.
+This allows ADF to access the data stores, as described in [Trusted access based on a managed identity](https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal#trusted-access-based-on-a-managed-identity).
+- It is not possible to restrict access to ADF managed runtimes belonging to a specific ADF account.
+Use Managed VNET with Managed Private Endpoints or a Self-Hosted Integration Runtime is network-level access restriction to a specific runtime instance is required.

 ![image](images/ADFv2-AzureIR-Public.png)